dvdwight/wikistats/README.md

 # WikiStats

-Exploratory project to collect data from the Wikipedia latest updates stream and visualise reference between new and previously seen entities
+Exploratory project to collect, enrich, and visualize the Wikipedia 'recent changes' stream using DuckDB and dbt

 ## Overview